imsdev/ims-java-jmp/README.md

 # Sample IMS Java message processing (JMP) application

-The sample Java™ applications run in the IMS™ Java Message Processing (JMP) region and demonstrates how to code the input messages that are required to trigger an IMS transaction in Java.
-The samples also show how to define and send the output message.
+The sample Java™ applications run in the IMS™ Java Message Processing (JMP) region and demonstrates how to write a Java application that runs as an IMS transaction.

 After the application is deployed to the IMS environment, a sample client application is provided that sends the input message to the transaction and displays the output message.

 Two copies of the sample are provided.
-The version in the `insurance/` directory requires a sample database, so additional setup steps are required.
+The version in the `insurance/` directory also demonstrates how to issue SQL queries to an IMS database.
 The version in the `insurancenodb/` directory does not require a database, and has customer data hard-coded in the sample.

 ## Scenario
 A user wants to retrieve the insurance policies information for a specified customer number.
 The JMP application will retrieve insurance policies information based on the customer number that is specified by the client application.